 In February 2006, the SWRCB ordered the Department and the Bureau to take corrective actions to address threatened violations of their respective water rights permits implementing the southern Delta summer water quality objective for agricultural uses.
-Under this action, the Department and Bureau were to provide a schedule to the SWRCB of the proposed construction and operation of permanent operable gates in the southern Delta to help improve water quality.
+Under this action, the Department and the Bureau were to provide a schedule to the SWRCB of the proposed construction and operation of permanent operable gates in the southern Delta to help improve water quality.
 Other requirements of the enforcement action addressed the extent of the obligations of the State Water Project and federal Central Valley Project to protect water quality in the southern Delta.
 In response to a lawsuit filed against the SWRCB by the Bureau, certain Contractors and certain federal water contractors, the SWRCB clarified the enforcement order and the parties to the lawsuit entered into a stipulation for dismissal without prejudice and a tolling agreement, which extends to April 30, 2020.
 In addition, a June 2009 federal biological opinion for salmon, steelhead trout and green sturgeon states that the Department shall not implement the permanent operable gates because that project would adversely modify critical habitat.
-As a result, in January, 2010, the SWRCB issued an order that modified its February 2006 enforcement order by, among other things, allowing the Department and the Bureau to defer the construction of the permanent operable gates and requiring the Department and the Bureau to develop a plan ("South Delta Salinity Management Plan") for studies and other measures to address water quality in the southern Delta until the SWRCB issues a new water quality control plan and related water rights decision for the Delta.
+As a result, in January, 2010, the SWRCB issued an order that modified its February 2006 enforcement order by, among other things, allowing the Department and the Bureau to defer the construction of the permanent operable gates water quality in the southern Delta Salinity Management Plan") for studies and other measures to address water quality in the southern Delta until the SWRCB issues a new water quality control plan and related water rights decision for the Delta.
 The Department submitted an updated South Delta Salinity Management Plan to the SWRCB in June 2017.

 In December 2007, the SWRCB adopted a resolution setting out a process for the review of beneficial uses in the Delta in response to scientific studies showing a decline in native species and in support of the current efforts of the Bay Delta Conservation Plan Steering Committee and Delta Vision Task Force to develop plans to improve the Delta ecosystem.
 (See "STATE WATER PROJECT WATER SUPPLY - Long Term Planning Efforts for the Delta," "- The Delta Vision" and "-Bay Delta Conservation Plan/California WaterFix.")
 In accordance with the resolution, in July 2008 the SWRCB adopted the Strategic Workplan for Activities in the San Francisco Bay/Sacramento-San Joaquin Delta Estuary (the "Strategic Workplan") that describes a number of activities the SWRCB and Regional Water Quality Control Boards intend to pursue to address the water supply and environmental situation in the Bay-Delta.
 The Strategic Workplan activities are responsive to priorities identified by the Delta Vision Task Force, build on existing processes, such as the Bay Delta Conservation Plan, and identify a wide range of flow-related and water quality actions to better protect the Bay-Delta.
 The Strategic Workplan includes plans to review and update the 2006 Plan and to review the Bay Delta Conservation Plan, water rights, and other requirements to protect fish and wildlife beneficial uses.
-In February 2009, in furtherance of the Strategic Workplan, the SWRCB began the process to review and update the 2006 Plan, specifically the southern Delta salinity and San Joaquin River flow objectives, and their program of implementation.
-In January 2012, also in furtherance of the Strategic Workplan, the SWRCB began the process to review and update the other aspects of the 2006 Plan, which will include an environmental review of the effects of any proposed changes to the 2006 Plan.